H-1B Visa Benefits in 2026 | Pros and Cons, Advantages | VisaNation

 Visa Validity Period

-Another benefit of the H-1B visa is the amount of time you are initially granted when you receive your visa.
-In contrast to some of the other visas, such as B-1, which grants you six months, and the J-1, which can sometimes grant you as little as one year, the H-1B allows holders to stay for three years initially and can easily be extended.
+Another benefit of the H-1B visa is the time you are initially granted when you receive your visa.
+In contrast to other visas, such as B-1, which grants you six months, and the J-1, which can sometimes grant you as little as one year, the H-1B allows holders to stay for three years initially and can easily be extended another three years.

 Anyone Can Apply